ankit1khare/Detect_COVID-19_from_X-ray/README.md

 ## References

--Detecting COVID-19 in X-ray images with Keras, TensorFlow, and Deep Learning by Adrian Rosebrock on March 16, 2020
+Detecting COVID-19 in X-ray images with Keras, TensorFlow, and Deep Learning by Adrian Rosebrock on March 16, 2020

 ## Acknowledgement